bluehackrafestefano/Vagrant_Node_Cluster_End/HandsOn_Vagrant_Clustering.md

 ## Application developer environment overview

-Now we're going to bring together the CLI commands and Vagrant features to fully demonstrate the power of Vagrant, defining an isolated, portable development environment.
+With the help of this hands-on we're going to bring together the CLI commands and Vagrant features to fully demonstrate the power of Vagrant, defining an isolated, portable development environment.
 To do that, we'll need a platform and the code for an application.

 We'll be using a simple Node application to demonstrate the steps required to create a Node runtime and development environment.
 Don't worry if you don't know Node or JavaScript.
 The purpose is not to teach you how to write a Node application.
 While these steps will be specific to Node, the concepts are generally applicable to any platform.
 This could be a .NET, Java, Python, Ruby, or any other type of application.
 The steps we'll be demonstrating will apply in some way to all of those platforms.